 In early 2016, an almost entirely unknown company set its sights on one of the buzziest brands in the world and began laying the foundation for what would quickly become an expansive trademark-collecting scheme, one that stretches from the tiny enclaved microstate of San Marino to the densely-populated Chinese mainland.
-Since then, that company, a 3-year old British firm called International Brand Firm (“IBF”), has managed to build up an arsenal of trademark rights in the name and famous box logo of Supreme trademark for use on garments and accessories in more than 50 countries.
+Since then, that company, a 3-year old British firm called International Brand Firm (“IBF”), has managed to build up an arsenal of trademark registrations in the name and famous box logo of Supreme trademark for use on garments and accessories in a growing list of countries.

 Playing on global demand for the 25-year old cult streetwear brand and its markedly unhurried expansion efforts outside of a few U.S. cities and a smattering of international capitals, IBF has essentially co-opted Supreme’s schtick – from its well-known logo to a fair share of its wildly-devoted followers.
 IBF even beat Supreme to China, where the London-based holding company announced a short-lived collaboration with Samsung and opened up shop in Shanghai.

 Aside from identifying an opportunity in Supreme’s tightly-controlled distribution chain (limited quantities sold exclusively in brand-owned and operated stores), and its razor-sharp focus on very-deliberate and measured expansion, IBF’s ability to hijack an entire brand has been enabled, of course, by jurisdictional variations in trademark law across the globe.
 In accordance with many-a-country’s national trademark law, registrations are awarded to the first party to simply file an application, not the first to actually use the mark in commerce.
 This system notoriously bodes well for squatters, or those who intentionally file trademark applications for another party’s trademark in a country where the original rights holder does not currently maintain registrations.